 - Are We Using The Right Lens?
-As the creator of Life Lenses™ this is one of my favourites – take in the view from the balcony (Mountain Life Lens™) AND the dance floor (Carrot Life Lens™).
+As the creator of Life Lenses® this is one of my favourites – take in the view from the balcony (Mountain Life Lens®) AND the dance floor (Carrot Life Lens®).

 - Have We Been Totally Honest?
 Self-deception is deceptively easy (pun intended).
-Check out your musings with a variety of diverse colleagues & friends.
+Check out your musings with a variety of diverse colleagues and friends.

 - Has Our Culture Evolved With The Times?
-Take some time to examine your work culture, your family culture etc. & how it’s influencing your thoughts & behaviour.
+Take some time to examine your work culture, your family culture etc. and how it’s influencing your thoughts and behaviour.
 And know that the best way to learn more about your own culture is to immerse yourself in another.

 - Have We Banished Complacency?
-Hang out in your head & reflect, then get up off the couch & take action.
+Hang out in your head and reflect, then get up off the couch and take action.
 Rinse.
 Repeat.

 - Are We Breaking New Ground?
 Check out my creativity assessment if you need to amp yours up.

 So while “God doesn’t close one door without opening another … it can be hell in the hallway.”
-If you find yourself in said hallway, seek connections & attachment, pay attention to trauma & its effects & ask yourself some wicked questions.
+If you find yourself in said hallway, seek connections and attachment, pay attention to trauma and its effects and ask yourself some wicked questions.